 Even though sex work is legal in Turkey, forcing women into sex work is illegal.
 The penalty varies according to the age of the women and their relationship to the party forcing them into sex work.
-If the woman forced into sex work is younger than 15, the person forcing her is liable to a prison sentence of not less than two years.
-The sentence is increased if the guilty party is a relative of the young woman or has influence over her - e.g. a teacher or legal guardian (Article 435 of the Penal Code).
+If the forced child is younger than 15, the person forcing her is liable to a prison sentence of four to ten years.
+The sentence is increased if the guilty party is a relative of the young woman or has influence over her - e.g. a teacher or legal guardian (Article 227 of the Penal Code).

-If the woman in question is at least 15 but younger than 21, the sentence is 6-24 months in jail.
-Those attempting to force women older than 21 into sex work are liable to prosecution if they are members of the woman's immediate family (e.g. her husband, father or brother) according to Article 435 of the Turkish Penal Code.
+Those attempting to force adult women into sex work are liable to prosecution (two to four years of prison sentence).
+If they are members of the woman's immediate family (e.g. her husband, father or brother), the sentence is increased according to Article 227 of the Turkish Penal Code.